Skip to main content

 The risk profile for vitamin D deficiency is determined by a predictable intersection of biological and geographic variables.
 Understanding them helps clarify why the calculator gives different outputs for different inputs — and why the population-level "take 1,000 IU" advice misses most of the people who actually need more.

 Skin tone and latitude: This interaction is the most consequential driver of vitamin D status.
 Melanin absorbs UV radiation across the same wavelengths required to convert 7-dehydrocholesterol in the skin to pre-vitamin D3.
 A person with darker skin at a northern latitude in winter has both reduced UV availability and reduced UV conversion efficiency.
 Research suggests that at 50°N latitude, a person with darker skin may need 3–6 times more sun exposure than a fair-skinned individual to produce the same amount of vitamin D3.
-In practice, this means that supplementation is not optional — it is the only viable strategy for vitamin D sufficiency in this group during autumn and winter months.

 People who cover their skin: Clothing, sunscreen, and habitual indoor activity all reduce UV exposure equivalently to being at a northern latitude.
 A person in a warm climate who consistently covers their skin outdoors may have surprisingly low vitamin D status despite abundant sunshine.